This PM serum goes above and beyond to target the most common skin concernsPosted on August 11, 2023 Written by: 100% PURE®

 Antioxidants are useful for protecting our bodily systems against harmful free radicals.
 But not all topical antioxidants can be fully absorbed by skin; some are better off acquired through food.

-This is why it’s important to identify the ones that our skin actually does absorb!
+Therefore, it’s important to identify the ones that our skin actually does absorb!
 Our anti-aging serum uses 5 particular antioxidants that complement each other well.
 Read on to find out which ones they are!

 This handy little antioxidant is actually a derivative of vitamin A. Vitamin A derivatives, like retinol and retinoic acid, are known for significantly boosting collagen and other markers of youth in your skin.
 Collagen is responsible for plump, firm skin; it’s a fiber that gives our skin shape and structure.
 That’s why replenishing our collagen levels leads to less sagging and lessened appearance of fine lines and wrinkles – a big benefit for crepey skin.